bidimensional/Banana-Navigator/README.md

 ### Repository Contents

 - **Navigation.ipynb** - this is the all-in-one notebook to train and solve the project
 - **model.pt** - final saved weights after training.
-I considered the problem solved once the Average Score reached 20.
+I considered the problem solved once the Average Score reached 20, however I capped the number of episodes to 2000 for the training as that was always passing the threshold for the purpose of the project of 13.

 ### Instructions